cloudenvy/cloudenvy/README.md

 NOTE: Use the ```-v``` flag to get verbose logging output.
 Example: ```envy -v up```

+NOTE: CloudEnvy sets certain metadata (such as `os_auth_url`) on the instance at launch time to make privisioning and other post-launch tasks more developer-friendly.

 ### Files

 Files can be placed onto the new instance.
 The files work with a ``files`` hash in your Envyfile.